 You might be a keen swimmer in swimming pools and lidos and want to move to swimming in open water instead, or you might be just starting and prefer to swim in natural outdoor water.
 Or you might be a parent wanting to introduce your children to outdoor swimming and to keep them safe.
 Here are some pointers and sources of advice.
-This note can also be downloaded (Word.doc, 4 pages)
+(Or download this note Getting started in open water outdoor swimming (Word.doc, 4 pages)

 What’s it called?